subsquid/docs/docs/tutorials/create-an-ethereum-processing-squid.md

 * Instantiate `TypeormDatabase` and `EvmBatchProcessor` classes (already present)
 * Configure the processor by setting the block range, the Archive and RPC node endpoints, and subscribe to logs of the Exosama contract with the `setBlockRange`, `setDataSource` and `addLog` functions, respectively
-* Declare a function to handle the EVM logs, using the decoding functions defined in `exo.ts` by the `evm-typegen` tool
+* Declare a function to handle the EVM logs, using the decoding functions defined in `exo.ts` by the `sqd typegen` tool
 * Declare a second function to save all the data extracted from the batch in one go.
-Saving vectors of models, instead of a single instance at a time will guarantee a much better performance and it is the preferred way to go
+Saving vectors of models, instead of a single instance at a time will guarantee a much better performance, and it is the preferred way to go
 * Call the `processor.run()` function to start the data processing.
 This will unbundle the batch of EVM logs and use the previous two functions to handle and save data

 And here is a code snippet with the final result: